loctet/TRAC/artefact.md

 python3 Plot_data.py tests_dafsms_1 --file merged_list_of_files_info --field num_states,num_transitions,num_paths --pl_lines participants_time,non_determinism_time,a_consistency_time,z3_running_time --shape 2d --type_plot scatter --scale log
 ```

 This command allows different plotting configurations, adjusting for different dimensions and aspects of the data captured in the CSV file.
 All plots are saved in the directory `<directory>`.

 ## 3.4.
 Run your own examples
 Now that the check of some examples is completed, you can design some DAFSMs and check if they are well-formed by giving the name of the file to the following command (`python3 Main.py --filetype txt "xxxxxxxxx"`)

 /!\ All manually executed examples should be placed in the folder  `Examples/dafsms_txt`.
-You can create sub-dirs, just be assured to run the above command with the exact path `<subdir>/<example>`.
+You can create sub-dirs, just be assured to run the above command with the exact name to the example `<subdir>/<example>`.

-Some examples can be found in `Examples/other_tests` testing some scenarios not found in the Azure repository.
+Some examples can be found in `Examples/other_tests` testing some scenarios which are not found in the Azure repository.

 ______________________________